 1. What our algorithms do

-3. What the Solar Analytics dashboard does
+3. What your Solar Analytics dashboard shows

 So how does that play out in real life?

-The Operations Team would then get in touch with the site user, informing them of the issue, and in this case letting them know that in order for this to be rectified, their local power authority must be notified to improve the capacity of local transformers.
+The solar retailer would then get in touch with the site user, informing them of the issue, and in this case letting them know that in order for this to be rectified, their local power authority must be notified to improve the capacity of local transformers.
 By rectifying this issue, the local community will benefit as there will very likely be more than one household solar array impacted by the high grid voltage.

 From the Solar Analytics dashboard, the site user can determine whether the issue is ongoing or if it has been resolved.
 If they have any queries they can visit our self-help Support Page, which will assist them with understanding their data and the capabilities of the Solar Analytics service.
-They can also use our in-dashboard support contact system, allowing them to directly contact our Operations Team and get the low-down on how their system is operating.
+They can also use our in-dashboard support contact system, allowing them to directly contact our Support Team and get the low-down on how their system is operating.

 Let us know if you have any questions about how Solar Analytics works.
 Head to the How It Works page to find out more.

-By Jack Fletcher, Energy Analyst, Solar Analytics
+By Jack Fletcher, Energy Engineer, Solar Analytics